spring-projects/spring-integration-aws/README.md

                    send-timeout="2000"/>
 ````

-The `SqsMessageDrivenChannelAdapter` exposes all `SimpleMessageListenerContainer` attributes to configure and one an
-important of them is `messageDeletionPolicy`, which is set to `NO_REDRIVE` by default.
+The `SqsMessageDrivenChannelAdapter` exposes all `SimpleMessageListenerContainer` attributes to configure, and an important one of them is `messageDeletionPolicy`, which is set to `NO_REDRIVE` by default.

 Possible values are:

-- `ALWAYS` - Always deletes message automatically.
+- `ALWAYS` - Always deletes a message automatically.
-- `NEVER` - Never deletes message automatically.
+- `NEVER` - Never deletes a message automatically.
-- `NO_REDRIVE` - Deletes message if no redrive policy is defined.
+- `NO_REDRIVE` - Deletes a message if no redrive policy is defined.
-- `ON_SUCCESS` - Deletes message when successfully executed by the listener method (no exception is thrown).
+- `ON_SUCCESS` - Deletes a message when successfully executed by the listener method (no exception is thrown).

 Having that to `NEVER`, it is a responsibility of end-application to delete message.
 For this purpose a `AwsHeaders.RECEIPT_HANDLE` message header must be used for the message deletion: